-Technological advances in the development of low-power embedded communication devices have made possible scenarios in which thousands of sensor nodes could be seamlessly embedded in the physical world and form a wireless sensor network.
-These sensors would monitor various quantities such as temperature, pressure, humidity, movement, noise levels, chemicals, etc, that would then be periodically transmitted to a base-station1 for further processing and analysis.
-Applications of such networks span a large variety of domains from collaborative environments to military command and control systems and even home networks.
+Technological advances in the development of low-power embedded communication devices have made possible scenarios in which thousands of sensor nodes are seamlessly embedded in the physical world and form a wireless sensor network.
+These sensors monitor various quantities such as temperature, pressure, humidity, movement, noise levels, chemicals, etc. that are periodically transmitted to a base-station for further processing and analysis.
+A base-station may represent any node of the network with increased storage, battery and processing capabilities.
+Applications of such networks span a large variety of domains from collaborative environments to military command and control systems.